Basque Cheesecake (San Sebastian): creamy, easy, and lemon-scented

 Tools

-HIGH PAN 7 IN lined at the bottom and sides with parchment paper double the height of the pan’s edge
+HIGH PAN 7 inch lined with parchment paper that is twice the height of the pan

 • Pans